BlackTalae/FRA532_LAB2_Control/README.md

 ## 5. Controller
+In this work we use 2 model-based controller, Linear Quadratic Regulartor and Model predictive control to control the drone follows the trajectory.
+Control frequency of both controller are fixed at `100 Hz`

 ### A. Linear Quadratic Regulator (LQR)
 LQR is an optimal control method that minimizes a cost function $J$ to find the optimal gain matrix $K$.
 In this project, it is used for precise hover and position hold.